 FOR one week each May, the city opens its private courtyards to the hoi polloi who traipse through the cobbled alleys and duck through doorways to be amazed by the green-fingered skills of those that live here.

 There was a time when visiting gardens wouldn’t have been a priority for me unless it was an excursion with flora-obsessed parents.
 I recall many a trip round the formal gardens of National Trust properties, most often in the rain, endured for the promise of an ice-cream or cream tea in a chintz-filled café.

 But now with a patio of my own, one that is home to several yuccas, a few hardy spider plants and one pitiful looking geranium that somehow survived after tumbling in high winds from a balcony above, it was time to seek inspiration.

-And with Covid-19 keeping out the foreign tourists, it was easy to find a last minute affordable Airbnb on a narrow alley just a stone’s throw from Plaza de la Corredera, a bustling colonnaded square filled with terrazas that are a favoured haunt of Cordoba’s student population.
+And with Covid-19 keeping out the foreign tourists during May 2021, it was easy to find a last minute affordable Airbnb on a narrow alley just a stone’s throw from Plaza de la Corredera, a bustling colonnaded square filled with terrazas that are a favoured haunt of Cordoba’s student population.

 This year marks one hundred years of the Feria de los Patios, a scheme backed by City Hall that sees residents open their patios to the public and compete for the prize of the prettiest walled garden space.